Chief Executive Officer

 Chief Strategy Officer

-Specialising in strategy, governance, policy and business development, Emily has a long history with DSA NSW and is passionate about embedding authentic consumer centric approaches and strengthening the NFP sector as a central mechanism to build social capital.
+Specialising in strategy, governance, policy and business development, Emily has a long history with DS NSW and is passionate about embedding authentic consumer centric approaches and strengthening the NFP sector as a central mechanism to build social capital.

-Miriam Philomena is the behaviour specialist at DSNSW.
+Miriam Philomena is the behaviour specialist at DS NSW.
 Miriam is a passionate advocate for people with Down syndrome and their families.
 She draws on her knowledge as a Social worker, her lived experience as the mother of a thirty-year-old daughter who has Down syndrome and is a talented artist, and fifteen years of working with our families.
 She has a wealth of knowledge on the NDIS and planning processes.
 Miriam provides training workshops on understanding Down syndrome in all settings across all life spans.

-Ellen is our Administration Assistant and is involved with data entry, administrative support to all staff and helps keep our office running smoothly.
+Ellen is our Administration specialist and is involved with data entry, administrative support to all staff and helps keep our office running smoothly.
 She is also a valued team leader at UPClub and teen camps.

 Sophia’s lived experience with her son Mitchell who just happens to have Down Syndrome and her knowledge on the NDIS and processes has made her valued member of our team